AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/AddLanguage.md

 ExternalDataReference.AddLanguage Method
 ========================================
-AutomationML 2.1 APIAdds a language attribute to the internal element.
+Adds a language attribute to the internal element.
 If this is the first language attribute, a simple attribute is added.
 If this is not the first, a language attribute list is used.
 A former created simple attribute is transferred to a list item.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)